Odenton Area Information

 If you're looking to live in the Odenton or Fort Meade areas in Maryland, this is the right place to start.

+Anne Arundel County and Ft.
+Meade are amazing areas.
 Chesapeake Property Management and Yaffe Real Estate have first-hand knowledge of Anne Arundel County.
-Not only did we once have an office in Odenton, but we also have strong family ties to the area.
+We have an office in Odenton and strong family ties to the area.

 Odenton is located in Anne Arundel County, Maryland, United States.
-The population was 20,534 at the 2000 census.
 The town is named after former Governor of Maryland, Oden Bowie.
-It is bordered by Gambrills to the east, Severn to the north, Fort Meade to the west, and Crofton to the south.
-It is located at the intersection of Maryland routes 170 and 175 and is parallel to Route 32.
-The zipcode is 21113
+Gambrills borders it to the east, Severn to the north, Fort Meade to the west, and Crofton to the south.
+The zip code is 21113.

 Explore the following neighborhoods around Odenton/Fort Meade: